MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step4-review-destinations.md

 search.appverid: MET150
 description: Review your destination paths for your Box migration while using Migration Manager.
 ---
-# Preview - Step 4:   Review destination paths
+# Step 4:   Review destination paths (preview)

 >[!Important]
-> This feature is currently in private preview and subject to change without notice.
+> Features described in this topic are part of a preview release.
+The content and the functionality are subject to change and are not subject to the standard SLAs for support.
+>
+>This preview release currently supports only small to medium Box accounts as features may not work on large Box accounts.
+For large Box accounts, we recommend you use the [Mover migration tool](https://Mover.io).

-In this step, you are reviewing the destination paths of the accounts you have move to the migrations list, and making sure they are correct.
-An account cannot be migrated without a destination indicated and once you migrate content to a destination it cannot be modified.
+In this step, review the destination paths of the accounts you have moved to the migrations list, making sure they are correct.
+An account cannot be migrated without a destination indicated.
+Once you start migrating content to a destination, it cannot be modified.

 ## Single destination edit
 If a destination is missing, highlight the row.
 A panel will appear to the right.
-Under **Destination**, select **Edit.**.
+Under **Destination**, select **Edit**.
 You have the choice of selecting a OneDrive, SharePoint, or Teams path as a destination.

 ### OneDrive